lhami/sensometrics-r-tutorial-2024/docs/index.md

-Welcome to the Eurosense Sensometrics Workshop "**An introduction to text analysis with R for sensory and consumer scientists**"!
+Welcome to the Pangborn Sensometrics Workshop "**An introduction to R for sensory and consumer scientists**"!

 This workshop is going to be conducted not using slides, but through **livecoding**.
-That means I am going to run code lines in the console or highlight and run code in scripts and other files.
+That means we are going to run code lines in the console or highlight and run code in scripts and other files.
 It is also an opportunity and encouragement for you to follow along.
-Along with introducing myself and my helpers for today's workshop, we're going to discuss a bit about how that will work here.
+Along with introducing ourselves for today's workshop, we're going to discuss a bit about how that will work here.

 ## Introductions {-}